ArtOfCode-/concaten/README.md

    reference-counting garbage collector.
 Because of its nature, you can also usually rely on the GC deleting and destructing an object when you expect it to -- in comparison to tracing GCs, which run effectively whenever they want to, a refcounter imposes a constant, slight overhead in exchange for deleting an object as soon as it's no longer used, which means that destructors have meaning.
-Cyclical references are a problem, but not an overwhelming one.
+Most of the time, at least.
+   Cyclical references may exist.
+6. **interpreted** - Rather than being converted to machine language or assembly, then executed directly by the computer, Concaten code is executed as-is by an intermediary program.
+Depending on the OS and specific circumstances, this might be abstracted away such that the user doesn't see it happening directly (e.g. through file extension assocations).
 0. **programming langauge** - Hopefully, if you're reading this, self-explanatory.

 For an example of how the language will probably look, see `test.ctn`.
 However, keep in mind that this is